fcorbelli/zpaqfranz/README.md

 Same things for virtual machines (vmdks)

+**Too good to be true**

-Obviously this is not magic, it is simply the "chaining" of a block deduplicator with a compressor and an archiver.
+Obviously this is not "magic", it is simply the "chaining" of a block deduplicator with a compressor and an archiver.
 There are faster compressors.
 There are better compressors.
 There are faster archivers.